Home Assistant: Setting up the Aqara FP2 Presence Sensor

 Aqara FP2 Issues

-These are the issues I’ve found with the v3.2 Aqara Home app on iOS, and the 1.1.6 FP2 firmware.
+These are the issues I’ve found with the iOS Aqara Home app v4.1.1 and the v1.2.2 FP2 firmware:

-3. Often the FP2 will show multiple people in the room even though there is just one.
-A lot of room map changes and setting ‘absence’ state when I leave the room does help, but doesn’t totally resolve the problem.
+1. Often the FP2 will show multiple people in the room even though there is just one.
+Tweaking the room map and using ‘AI Learning’ when I leave the room does helps.
+However, it doesn’t totally resolve the ghosting problem.

 Summary